Must-Have Website Design Basics

 Customers who visit the website will find that it offers over 50,000 plugins for an enhanced user experience.
 Most plugins are free of cost, allowing site visitors to try them out before purchasing.

-Naturally, it’s useful for site design, allowing a designer to make the web pages stand out.
-Also, there are separate plugins for different professions, ensuring website designers can create key elements like a menu or content catalogue for visual hierarchy.
+Naturally, it’s useful for site design, enabling designers to incorporate patterns that make the web pages stand out.
+Also, there are separate plugins for different professions, ensuring website designers can create key elements like a menu or content catalogue for visual hierarchy to help figure out the user journey.

 3. Navigation Menu

-The primary purpose of the menu is to make the site easy to navigate for users.
+The primary purpose of the menu, contributing to the overall aesthetic, is to make the site easy to navigate for users.

-One way to ensure that web visitors find what they are looking for is to keep the site design simple.
+One way to ensure that web visitors find what they are looking for is to keep the site design simple and make sense.
 So, it would be best to limit the number of options for easy and good navigation, confusing consumers and leaving them frustrated.

 As a rule, web designers should restrict the search options from the drop-down menu.
-In addition, designing a small menu option does not take up much space.
+In addition, creating a small menu option does not take up much space.

-Having a large navigation menu may not prove detrimental if used effectively.
+Having a large navigation menu may not prove beneficial to the website’s content detrimental if used effectively, serving as a great example.
 You need to change your approach depending on the business and its requirements.

-The primary purpose is that consumers should find what they are looking for.
+The primary purpose is that Consumers should find what they are looking for with ease and not encounter wrong information.
 Hence, website designers should think from a user’s point of view to determine the relevance of different site tools.

-It should not be on the web page if it is irrelevant.
+It should not be on the page if it is irrelevant.

 4. White Space

-Now, if you find it challenging to include all the relevant options in the navigation bar, it is possible to change the layout of the footer.
-This will help make the web page stand out once you start designing.
+If you find it challenging to include all the relevant options in the navigation bar, you can change the layout of the footer to optimise negative space.
+This will help make the web page stand out by emphasising important elements once you start designing.

 White Space Website Works